hbase4s/hbase4s/README.md

 ## Getting started

-Before starting, note!
+Note!
 This is not production ready library.
 It's currently under active development.
 Provided API can be changed from version to version without providing backward compatibility.

-It's recommended to get familiar with library by pulling it locally and lookgin closely into existent tests.
+It's recommended to get familiar with library by pulling it locally and looking closely into existent tests.
 They cover most of relevant business cases that are implemented in library.

 Below is provided set of basic examples of establishing connection to HBase database, storing data to table,